When is the next House Price Index published?

 - Best for: Early indicators of house price trends

-Read more about the Halifax HPI here: When is the next Nationwide HPI published?
+Read more about the Nationwide HPI here: When is the next Nationwide HPI published?

 Halifax House Price Index: Similar to Nationwide with Halifax data